TrueCP6/streetview-journey/README.md

 - `Export.ToSVJ` Saves the given location data array as an svj file.
 - `Download.AllPanoramas` Downloads a 360 equirectangular image to a folder for every point in a sequence.
 - `Download.Panorama` Returns a bitmap in equirectangular format.
 Uses 400mb of memory per image so arrays are a bad idea.
 Will throw an exception if given a panorama ID uploaded by a user starting with `CAosSLEF`
 - `Download.AllScreenshots` Opens a window of Firefox and takes and saves a screenshot for every point.
 Requires `Download.geckoDriverPath` to be set.
+Returns a string array of short road/place names the same length as the input location data array.
+Can still be used like a void method.
 - `Download.AllImages` Uses the static streetview api to download an image for every point.
 - `Calculate.Offset` Calculates the offset angle needed to offset a panorama using bearing.
 - `Calculate.ZoomToFOV` Converts streetview zoom to fov.